CrowdStrike/.github/README.md

 As mentioned above, the default support level for public repositories is **Community Support**.
 If a repository does not include its own `SUPPORT.md`, it will automatically inherit the Community Support version from this repository.

-If you, as a maintainer, have determined that your project qualifies for Direct Support, and have received approval from the CrowdStrike support team, you can reference the [Direct Support Template](https://github.com/CrowdStrike/.github/docs/SUPPORT-direct.md) as a starting point.
+If you, as a maintainer, have determined that your project qualifies for Direct Support or Product Support, and have received approval from the CrowdStrike support team, you can reference the [Direct Support](docs/SUPPORT-direct.md) or [Product Support](docs/SUPPORT-product.md) templates as a starting point.

 #### Embed Snippet into README.md